NGO founded: 1997

 Partnership with WLT formed: 2010

-Organisation’s aim: To conserve Latin America’s most extraordinary yet highly threatened ecosystems and cultures by saving endangered habitats, strengthening local capacity, and helping communities preserve their way of life.
-Nature and Culture International (NCI) works throughout South America and has programmes in Colombia, Ecuador, Mexico and Peru.
+Organisation’s aim: NCEcuador is part of Naturaleza y Cultura Internacional (NCI), which works throughout South America and has programmes in Colombia, Mexico and Peru as well as in Ecuador.
+NCI's overall mission is to conserve Latin America's most extraordinary yet highly threatened ecosystems and cultures by saving endangered habitats, strengthening local capacity, and helping communities preserve their way of life.

 Partnership with WLT